FREQUENTLY ASKED QUESTIONS

-No animals are permitted on the festival site or within the campground areas, with the exception of registered and properly harnessed service animals.
+No animals are permitted on the festival site or within the campground areas, with the exception of registered service animals (see below).

 Are the festival grounds accessible to those using wheelchairs/with mobility challenges?

-Yes, the Festival strives to make our site accessible to all patrons.
+The Festival strives to make our site friendly to patrons with mobility challenges.
 Numerous bridges have been constructed throughout the site, and accessible washrooms, parking, and seating areas are available.
 Most of the festival site is flat, grassy or gravelled area, and our staff and volunteers will be eager to assist.

 Is there accessible vehicle parking on site?

-Yes, limited accessible parking is available on site for those who already possess a government issued handicap parking pass.
-Copies of this pass can be presented to the festival office prior to the event in exchange for a special festival parking pass that will grant the holder free, easy access to accessible parking on site.
+Yes, limited accessible parking is available on site for those who already possess a government issued accessible parking pass.
+Copies of this pass can be presented to the festival office prior to the event in exchange for a special festival parking pass that will grant the holder access to accessible parking on site.

 Can I bring my service animal?

-Yes, registered service animals are permitted on the festival grounds, as long as they are properly harnessed and documentation is presented to the festival office prior to the festival.
+Yes, service animals are permitted on the festival grounds, as long as they are properly registered and harnessed/identified as service animals.